-Toni had planned to go to Poland - her parents had told her that "at least, this way we will all be together".
-She was to take the train to get to the border at midnight the next day.
-She had "knots of fear in her stomach", she would have to use a frontier runner to cross the border, as going to Poland was now illegal*. (*Because she was now stateless.)
+By then, Toni had planned to go to Poland to join her parents.
+Her parents had told her that "this way, at least we will all be together".
+She was set to take the train to get to the Polish border at midnight the next day.
+She said she had "knots of fear in (my) stomach", as she would have to use a smuggler to cross the border, as going to Poland was now illegal*. (*Because she was now stateless.)

-The day before her departure, she received a letter from the heChalutz group that informed her that, if she wanted, they had a spot available for her on a ship for Palestine.
+The day before her departure, she received a letter from the Hechalutz organization that let her know that, if she wanted, they would hold a spot for her on a ship for Palestine.
 The ship would be ready to leave in the next three days.

-She called her parents in Krakow to ask what she should do.
-Should she come to Krakow to be with them as planned, or should she try to leave on this illegal ship and try to reach the shores of Palestine despite the British blockade?
+She called her parents in Krakow to ask them what they thought she should do: should she come to Krakow and be with them as planned, or should she instead leave on this illegal ship and try to reach the shores of Palestine despite the British blockade?

-They told her to go.
-They said: "We'll know that you at least are safe"
+They told her to go and said: "This way, we'll know that you at least are safe."

-The three days then turned into three to four months, as delays after delays pushed the departure date back.
+The promised "three days" turned into three to four months of waiting and hiding, as delays after delays pushed back the departure date.

-When we were in Koln in 1976, she pointed to a phone booth in the street, in front of the main post office.
+When we were in Köln in 1976, she pointed to a phone booth in the street, in front of the main post office.
 She said this was where she had spoken to her parents for the last time, from that same location.
 Although I believe this would have been illegal then, Jews not being allowed to use public phones.

 She crossed the border between Germany and Belgium, illegally of course.
 Being stateless, she could not get a visa, and so no country would allow her in.
-A Jew from Germany, she was an unwanted refugee that no European country would accept.
+A stateless Jew from Germany, she was one of the many unwanted refugees that no European country wanted to welcome.

-She probably crossed the border alone or with a very small group of chalutzim.
+I assume she crossed the border as part of a group of chalutzim.

 First, they stayed at the Maccabi clubhouse, sleeping on straw on the floor, one hundred youngsters.
 Members of Maccabi would come to flirt with the girls.

-1939, July 18: The day finally came - the boat that would take them away from Europe and would bring them to Israel finally showed up.
+1939, July 18: after several months of delays, the ship that would bring her to Palestine finally arrived.
 It was a steamboat called the Dora.
-The boat had been commissioned by Mossad le Aliya Beth - they would be coming as illegal immigrants, despite the ban of the British mandate authorities.
+The boat had been commissioned by Mossad le Aliyah Bet to bring them to Palestine despite the ban of the British mandate authorities - as illegal immigrants.

-When they first saw the boat in the harbor, people in her group remarked that the vessel was way too small for so many people, and wasn't suitable for such a long trip.
-Toni told them "naive as I was" that, "of course, this is just a little boat that will take us to the real boat, which must be somewhere in the high sea - they don't want to bring the real boat in the harbor because it would give it away..."
+When they first saw the Dora in the harbor, people in her group remarked that the vessel was way too small for so many people, and wasn't suitable for such a long trip.
+Toni - "naive as I was" - told them that, "of course, this is just a little boat that will take us to the real boat, which must be somewhere in the high sea.
+They don't want to bring the real boat in the harbor because it would give it away..."
 But she was wrong.
 That "little boat" was in fact the ship that would take about 480 Jewish refugees through a four-week trip, from the North Sea and the Channel, down the Atlantic Coast, then through the Strait of Gibraltar into the Mediterranean, where they would have to avoid the British navy on the lookout for such illegal boats.

 They finally sailed away from Vlissingen on July 18th, 1939.

 On board, the arrangements were quite rudimentary.
-They slept on wooden planks, 3 people lying "tete beche", with a space about 30 cm per person.
+They slept on wooden planks, 3 people lying head to foot, with a space about 30 cm (12") per person.

 Half-way through the trip, the Greek crew went on strike and said they wouldn't go any further unless they received double the money.
-Toni then noticed her friends walking around the boat with handguns in their belts - this seemed apparently to solve the rebellion.
+Toni then noticed her friends walking around with handguns in their belts, which apparently seemed to solve the rebellion.

 They stopped for one week in a small remote port in Turkey, waiting for the right time to land.
-They telegraphed to Palestine, waiting for a moonless night when they could land without being caught by the British navy.
+They radioed Palestine, waiting for a moonless night when they could land without being caught by the British navy.

 One day, local people brought fresh water in boats, with their feet in the water.
 Everybody rushed to drink the water, because all they'd had was slightly salty water for the entire trip.
 They also brought watermelons.
 Later, everyone got sick.
 Ever since that day, she'd never liked watermelons.
 (I also remember a different version: the water was bad, and she alone didn't drink it - so she was the only one who wasn't sick.
 She'd only had watermelon.)